BadBob2021/mb/docs/videos/video_dd2.md

 title: Deep Dive 2 - Architecture, build graph, using artifactory to add binaries
 ---

-## MetaBuild Deep Dive 2 - Architecture, build graph, using artifactory to add binaries
+## Deep Dive 2 - Architecture, build graph, using artifactory to add binaries

 Topics: MetaBuild architecture overview, the build graph, using artifactory to add binaries in a project.